ProjectZero-io/prompt-mining-boilerplate/README.md

 }
 ```

+**Use Cases:**
+- Reward users who don't have wallets yet
+- Promotional campaigns (mint prompts for all users)
+- Onboarding flows (give new users their first prompts)
+- Admin operations (retroactive rewards)

+**⚠️ Security Note:** This endpoint allows the backend to mint prompts for any address.
+Ensure proper access control and validation in production.

+---

 ## Frontend Integration

-This boilerplate provides **two integration modes** for frontend applications, with complete working examples using Metamask.
+This boilerplate provides **three integration modes** for frontend applications, with complete working examples using Metamask.

 ### 🎯 Integration Modes

-#### 1. User-Signed Transaction Mode (Recommended)
+#### 1. User-Signed Transaction Mode

 **Best for:** Public LLM services, decentralized applications, Web3-native platforms